Code-Institute-Submissions/Jokes-Quotes/README.md

 ## **Credits**

 ### **Content**
-All site content, other than the jokes and quotes from the apis, was written by John Withey.
+All site content, other than the jokes and quotes from the APIs, was written by John Withey.

 ### **Media**
 All images used in this project were created by the talented photographers at Unsplash.